 - Ensure Your Rights are Protected: Under Montgomery County, MO and Missouri law, as well as the U.S. Constitution’s Bill of Rights, you possess specific rights.
 These rights are essential for ensuring a fair and impartial justice system.
 Unfortunately, our Montgomery County, MO criminal defense attorneys have witnessed many instances where clients’ rights were compromised.
 We do everything in our power to protect your rights and future.
 Here are three frequently violated rights during Montgomery County, MO homicide arrests and interrogations:

-- Advocate for Lesser Charges: A skilled and proactive Montgomery County, MO homicide lawyer can negotiate with the prosecution for reduced charges or penalties in exchange for a plea to a lesser offense, particularly if the evidence against you is overwhelming.
+- Advocate for Lesser Charges: A skilled and proactive Montgomery County, MO homicide attorney can negotiate with the prosecution for reduced charges or penalties in exchange for a plea to a lesser offense, particularly if the evidence against you is overwhelming.
 At Combs Waterkotte, our lawyers prioritize your interests, guiding you while allowing you to make the final decision.